NVIDIA/nvcomp/README.md

 The `path_to_nvcomp_install` is the directory where you extracted the nvcomp artifact.

 To compile the benchmarks too, you can add `-DBUILD_BENCHMARKS=1`, but note this is only provided for an additional example of building against the artifacts.
 The benchmarks are already provided in the artifact `bin/` folder.

+## Logging

+To enable logging, set the `NVCOMP_LOG_LEVEL` environment variable to an integer:
+* 0 for no logging
+* 1 for only error messages
+* 2 for error and warning messages
+* 3 for errors, warnings, and information logged for every low-level interface API call
+* 4 or 5 for debug information, not yet supported

+By default, log messages will be written to a file named `nvcomp_yyyy-mm-dd_hh-mm.log`, with the date and time filled in.
+If the `NVCOMP_LOG_FILE` environment variable is set to a valid file path, messages will be logged to that file.
+Specifying `stdout` or `stderr` as the file will log to the console via the appropriate pipe, with color.